deanlandolt/commons/README.md

 **should not** need instanceof and friends to do useful things with binary data.
 We should be able to work with binary data on all runtimes -- we should be able to do this *today*.

+## License

+The vast majority of this code was lifted from the Persevere's promised-io package.
+As such it is licensed under the AFL or BSD license.

+It is as yet undetermined whether this will be a Persevere project or even a separate Dojo foundation project, but as this is possible all contributions will require a Dojo CLA.